UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/README.md

 - Applying ROS 2 concepts to aerial robotics
 - Developing a simulation-to-reality workflow

-### Practical 2 - Introduction to the crazyflie platform and setup
+### Practicals 3 & 4  - Introduction to the crazyflie platform and setup
 > Duration: Weeks 3 and 4

 In pairs, you will assemble and fly an educational micro-drone platform known as the Crazyflie.